iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Transform (PDE Flavor).md

 > \omega_n = \frac{n\pi}{L} \quad \Delta\omega = \frac{\pi}{L}
 > $$

-This is our discritized frequency variable, and we will show that, in the case of fourier transform, this frequency variable become continuous.
+This is our discretized frequency variable, and we will show that, in the case of Fourier transform, this frequency variable become continuous.
 Which is very interesting.

 ---
 ### **Derivation**

-This is the frequencies coefficients for ous basis functions.
+This is the frequencies coefficients for our basis functions.
 And then it's not hard to see that we have: